 However, if we will be away for long periods of time, if our dog has separation anxiety issues (which may cause her to need to go potty when we leave), or if there are other medical issues (surgery) that make frequent trips outside unfeasible, then it is perfectly fine to train a dog to both go potty on pads, as well as go potty outside.

 Reward a puppy for going on his pads, and reward a puppy a lot more for going outside.

-Then leave puppy in the backyard, come in, and clean up the mess.
+Then, I leave my puppy in our fully enclosed and puppy-safe backyard, come in, and clean up the mess.
 Cleaning up messes in front of a puppy may sometimes cause her to mimic our behavior, and engage in eating her own poop.
 In her mind, she is only helping to clean out the den.

 Use a cleaner that is made especially for pets.
 A popular pet odor cleaner is Nature’s Miracle.

 Do not use ammonia based cleaners as the ammonia odor, which resembles urine, may attract our dog to urinate in the area.